WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 The TG is a representation of the service offered by the server to the client.
-It indicates the allowed directions for calls (in this specification, outbound only), the allowed identities that can be used for caller ID, the allowed numbers which can be called, and a basic set of limits on call volumes.
+It indicates the allowed directions for calls (in this specification, outbound only), the allowed identities that can be used for caller ID, the allowed numbers which can be called, and the set of advertised media capabilities for the service.
 The purpose of the TG is to provide the client all of the information it needs to know, in advance, whether the placement of a call is within the allowed policy scope of the server.
+It is also meant to automate configuration, providing information which is manually entered today.
+It also facilitates call routing, enabling a client to know where to route calls, and minimizes call failures by providing information up front about whether a call may be rejected.

 For example, a telco might offer an enterprise customer a service in which it can place calls to any number in the world, but it must use